PacktPublishing/Managing-Data-as-a-Product/OUTLINE.md

 * [Chapter 06 - Operating data products in production](./Chapter06/OUTLINE.md)
 * [Chapter 07 - Automating data product’s lifecycle management](./Chapter07/OUTLINE.md)

+# SECTION THREE
-# SECTION THREE: How to define and execute a successful data product strategy
+## How to define and execute a successful data product strategy

 We will explore how to design and implement an incremental, value-driven strategy for successfully adopting architectures centered on data products.
 We'll analyze key elements of the strategy and